-Betsy Johnson (D-Scappoose) is serving her third term in the Oregon Senate.
+Senator Betsy Johnson (D-Scappoose) is serving her fourth term in the Oregon Senate.
+She joined the Senate after being appointed to fill the District 16 position formerly held by Senator Joan Dukes.
+The appointment came as Senator Johnson began her 3rd term in the Oregon House of Representatives.
 Her father, the late Sam Johnson, was a member of the House of Representatives from Redmond.
 Her mother, Becky Johnson, served on numerous State Boards, including the State Board of Higher Education and the Teachers Standards and Practices Commission.

-In September 1993, Betsy was selected as Manager of the Aeronautics Division of the Oregon Department of Transportation, a position she held until her resignation in September 1998.
-During the 1999 Legislative Session she was Vice President for Legislative Affairs for the Oregon Pilots Association; she successfully championed legislation that created the Oregon Department of Aviation.
+In September 1993, Senator Johnson was selected as Manager of the Aeronautics Division of the Oregon Department of Transportation, a position she held until September 1998.
+During the 1999 Legislative Session she was Vice President for Legislative Affairs for the Oregon Pilots Association, where she successfully championed legislation that created the Oregon Department of Aviation.

 Senator Johnson's weekly radio show focuses on her work in Senate District 16 and in the Oregon Legislature, how changes to state statutes may affect constituents, Oregon's economy, activities of the Oregon legislature during and in-between legislative sessions, her work with State Senators and State Representatives of both parties, the progress and outcome of bills that impact residents of Senate District 16 and issues of concern to people who live on the Oregon North Coast, including the residents of Columbia, Clatsop, Tillamook, Multnomah and Washington counties.